 The UBC Hiring Solutions Placement Coordinator will manage your placements/assignments.
 She will provide you with the following assignment information by phone and by email – please record this information when you receive it as you will need it to complete your timesheets.

 - departmental speed chart

 - duties and other relevant information

-Remember that you are a Staff Finders hourly employee and any concerns involving your placement should be brought to our attention first.
+Remember that you are a UBC Hiring Solutions hourly employee and any concerns involving your placement should be brought to our attention first. to top

 Completing Your Timesheet Form